Program Goals & Outcomes

 - Perform comprehensive AHM and biomedical patient assessment; formulate diagnoses; identify patients requiring urgent referral.

-- 3. Develop evidence-informed, individualized treatment plans; administer CNT-compliant and safe acupuncture care; and provide patient education for self-care and treatment adherence.
+- Develop evidence-informed, individualized treatment plans; administer CNT-compliant acupuncture care; integrate herbal medicine treatment planning and administration; and provide patient education.

 - Integrate AHM theory and biomedical science in clinical reasoning; critically appraise AHM and biomedical literature; and apply knowledge of social determinants of health to patient care.